aarboleda1/Elements-Of-Programming-Interviews/notes.md

 [ ] Graphs
 [x] Greedy Algorithms and Invariants
 # HISTORY LOG

+*5/31*
+- [ ATTEMPTED ] 9.4 Compute LCA in a binary tree when nodes have parent pointers
+- [ ATTEMPTED ] 9.3 Compute LCA in a binary tree
+- [ ATTEMPTED ] 9.2 Test if a binary tree is symmetric
 *5/30*
 - [ ]
 - [ SOLVED ] 7.10 Implement Even-Odd Merge